adameastvold/interpreter/README.md

 I'm not entirely sure what my opinion on Go is yet.

 The last thing I have added was simply to commit something everyday.

----

-If by chance anyone comes across this and has noticed the last few commits are all readme updates that is because I've been at a family reunion and will be back home in a couple days. :)